-New technologies include new delivery systems of medications if that delivery system is a device.
+New technologies include non-drug new technologies, new molecular entities, and new delivery systems of medications if that delivery system is a device.
 Newly developed non-delivery systems (such as microspheres, oral dissolving systems) are not considered new technologies and aren’t subject to these requirements.

 Providers may initiate a request for The Health Plan coverage of new approved technologies including the usage of new applications for established technologies by submitting the proposal in writing to The Health Plan’s Medical Director for review.
 The proposals shall include:

 - FDA approval of the new technology and the approved indication;

 - Medical necessity criteria and supporting documentation;